Charlzee/Pride-Trails/README.md

 Download Link (Geode): https://geode-sdk.org/mods/hiimjustin000.more_icons

-If you use "More Icons", the trails will be in a seperate page to the other trails:
+With "More Icons", the trails will be in a seperate page to the other trails:

 ![image](https://github.com/user-attachments/assets/4bdcec02-d181-40c7-aee3-2b75eef82abf)